Xilinx/PYNQ/docs/source/2_getting_started.rst

 Prerequisites
 -------------

-* Laptop or desktop with compatible browser (`Supported Browsers <http://jupyter-notebook.readthedocs.org/en/latest/notebook.html#browser-compatibility>`_)
+* Laptop or desktop PC with compatible browser (`Supported Browsers <http://jupyter-notebook.readthedocs.org/en/latest/notebook.html#browser-compatibility>`_)
-* Ethernet port
+* Available USB port (to power the board)
 * Zybo
+* Micro-SD card (Minimum 16GB)
-* USB port
+* Micro USB cable or Zybo power adapter
+* Ethernet cable

 There are three main steps to getting started with Pynq and the Zybo.
 These are:

 1. **Get the image and prepare the micro-SD Card**

-   * For now you will need to obtain the image, or a micro-SD card preloaded with the image directly from the Pynq team.
+   * For now you will need to obtain the image, or a micro-SD card preloaded with the image, directly from the Pynq team.
    * The image can be copied to a Micro-SD card using `Win32DiskImager <https://sourceforge.net/projects/win32diskimager/>`_.
 The Micro-SD card must be at least 16GB.

 2. **Configure Zybo and connect it to your host machine and network**

    * The board can be powered from a USB cable (default setting) or wall plug.
-Additionally, the board must be connected to the network - on boot the board will automatically attempt to get an IP address using DHCP, falling back to a static IP address if DHCP fails.
+The board must be connected to the same network as your PC or laptop.
+During the boot process, the board will automatically attempt to get an IP address using DHCP, falling back to a static IP address if DHCP fails.

+   You can connect to the board to the same network your PC is connected to (through a switch or router), or connect directly to the ethernet port of your PC.

    * For board set up, see further detailed `Hardware Setup instructions <2_getting_started.html#hardware-setup>`_ below.

 3. **Open a web browser and connect to Pynq Jupyter Notebooks web portal**

    * Using a web browser, open the address  `http://pynq:9090 <http://pynq:9090>`_.  **pynq** is the default hostname of the board.
-If you have changed the hostname, you will need to change the address to match your hostname.
+If you changed the hostname, you will need to change the address to match your hostname.

    It is recommended to change Zybo hostnames if multiple boards are on the same network. e.g. classroom teaching.
-See the `Frequently asked questions <13_faqs.html>`_ for how to change the hostname.
+See the `Frequently asked questions <13_faqs.html>`_ to change the hostname.

    * To communicate with the board using a static IP address, please see the example Windows batch scripts in Pynq/ubuntu/scripts to enable a Windows machine's Ethernet port to also use static IP addressing.

    .. image:: ./images/portal_login.jpg